Hobbs police officer shot, suspect killed after shooting - NewsBreak

 Hobbs police officer shot, suspect killed after shooting

-HOBBS, New Mexico — An officer involved shooting Wednesday night ended with a suspect dead and a Hobbs police officer hurt, according to New Mexico State Police.
+HOBBS, New Mexico — An officer-involved shooting Wednesday night ended with a suspect dead and a Hobbs police officer injured.

-Authorities said the shooting was at 1832 North Turner Street in Hobbs.
+Authorities said an officer responded to what looked like a stranded vehicle in the 1900 block of North Turner Street around 10:30 p.m.

+According to Hobbs Police, a male suspect ran from the area and multiple shots were fired.
+The officer and suspect were both struck.

 Hobbs Police said in a Facebook post that Turner Street would be closed throughout the day due to an “extensive crime scene.”
 The public was asked to avoid the area.